Stage-VSS/stage-vss.github.io/about.md

 title: About
 ---

 Stage is developed and maintained by the Stage-VSS GitHub organization.
 It is based on concepts and ideas developed by Andrew Straw in [Vision Egg](http://visionegg.org).
+Primary contributors include The Rieke Lab.

 ## System Requirements
 MATLAB R2013b+ (x64)